James4Ever0/openmule/README.md

 ---

 need to identify the developer, record all operations locally, to ensure data is not leaked. evidence could be remotely stored (compressed vnc traffic) and prevent/trace data leakage.

+---

+relay nodes may provide dispute resolution service and get rewards if both customer and ai service provider are satisfied.